citusdata/citus_docs/develop/migration_mt_query.rst

 If you're using a different ORM than those above, or doing multi-tenant queries more directly in SQL, follow these general principles.
 We'll use our earlier example of the ecommerce application.

 Suppose we want to get the details for an order.
-It used to suffice to filter by order_id.
-However once orders are distributed by store_id we must include that in the where filter as well.
+Distributed queries that filter on the tenant id run most efficiently in multi-tenant apps, so the change below makes the query faster (while both queries return the same results):

 .. code-block:: sql